 Historic Preservation Commission Application Submissions

-The Department has established new procedures to streamline the processing of Historic Preservation Commission applications during the COVID-19 pandemic.
+The Department has established new procedures to streamline the processing of Historic Preservation Commission applications.
 Please review the Application Submission Procedures to ensure your application is properly submitted and can therefore be reviewed by the Commission.

 The Ellicott City and Lawyers Hill Historic Districts are listed on the National Register of Historic Places.
 They are also local historic districts, allowing the county to protect their architectural integrity and preserve their history for future generations.
 Visit the Historic Preservation Commission's page for more information on members, meetings and procedures.

 Please visit the Historic Preservation Commission page for the most recent agenda and for information on past meetings: